 Dirk’s BBC Career included postings as a producer in BBC Television and a Senior Producer in BBC Radio Light Entertainment.
 He is now freelance, working across live and recorded media to tell stories with structure and clarity – in a uniquely detailed, layered way.

-Dirk’s 2017 projects for Audible included THE X-FILES – COLD CASES & STOLEN LIVES, starring David Duchovny and Gillian Anderson.
+Dirk’s projects for Audible include THE X-FILES, starring David Duchovny and Gillian Anderson.

-Dirk’s 2016 production of ALIEN: OUT OF THE SHADOWS, was a bestseller in both the USA and UK and won an AUDIE Award (see Awards page).
+Dirk has explored the ALIEN universe in a series of audio epics which began in 2016 with the Audible Studios production of ALIEN: OUT OF THE SHADOWS, a bestseller in both the USA and UK, which won an AUDIE Award (see Awards page).

 In 2016 he dramatised and co-directed Neil Gaiman’s STARDUST.